 Train Morkie Puppy

-The only issue with training a Maltese Yorkie Mix is that he can get really stubborn.
+The only issue with training a Maltese Yorkie Mix is that he can get stubborn.
 Remember he likes doing things his way and can stand his ground even when you do not want him to.
-So training will require a lot of patience and carried out in sections.
+So training will require much patience and carried out in sections.

 Alternatively, you could bribe him with praises and treats to get him to do anything you want.
 Make sure you have his favorite treat on the next training session.
 For every trick he masters, reward him with a treat and lots of praises.
 This technique can keep him interested longer and teach him lots of tricks in a short period.